ResursBank/ResursBank.github.io/docs/platform-plugins/magento-modules/magento-mapi-quick-start.md

 composer update
 ```

-If you only require the MAPI package and its requirements you can replace
+If you only require the Resurs Merchant-API package and its requirements you can replace
 `magento-all` with `magento-mapi`.

 # 3. Configuration